MuhamadIksan123/load-test-web-artillery/README.md

 - artillery report --output report.html report.json: This generates an HTML report based on the previously generated JSON report.
 The HTML report will be saved as "report.html."

+## Step 5: Open the HTML Report in a Browser

-After executing these commands, you will have two report files: "report.json" in JSON format and "report.html" in HTML format.
-You can open the HTML report in your web browser to view the test results in a more detailed and readable format.
+After generating the HTML report, open the report in your web browser to view the test results in more detail.
+You can do this by following these steps:

-With these steps, you can effectively analyze the performance of your API and identify areas that may need optimization if necessary.
+1. Open your web browser (such as Chrome, Firefox, or Safari).

+2. Open the HTML report by double-clicking the "report.html" file or using the "Open File" command in your browser.

+3. You will see the stress testing report displayed in your browser.
+The report will include graphs, tables, and statistics that detail the test results, including response times, failures, and other important information about your API's performance during the stress test.

+By opening the HTML report in your browser, you can analyze the test results more thoroughly and understand how your API handles the tested load during the stress test.

 ## Note
 The configuration provided is an artillery load or stress testing script used to assess the performance of an API.
 Here's an explanation of the configuration: